marcadev-fc/config/README.md

-- 👋 Hi, I’m @ads75018..
+- 👋 Hi, I’m Adam..
-- 👀 I’m interested in full-stack web development..
+- 👀 I’m interested in game design and mechanics
 - 🌱 I’m currently learning P5..
 - 💞️ I’m looking to collaborate on interactive projects..
 - 📫 How to reach me ====> adamghaoul@gmail.com